Sizwe780/azora-os/README.md

 ## License

-See LICENSE file for enterprise usage terms.
+This project is licensed under the AZORA PROPRIETARY LICENSE - see the LICENSE file for details.

 ---